wrenoud/nos-fpm/markdown/chapter_7.md

  Pick and attribute contacts.

 Pydro
- Config -> User Preferences
+ Config -&gt; User Preferences
  Toggle ON “Auto $CSYMB SIPS contacts on insert; w/ images” and the appropriate SSS contact image (Mosaic, Speed Corrected, or Uncorrected).
 All three can be exported but this will create three copies of each image.

 

 

-Insert SSS Lines which contain contacts o Data ->Insert HIPS/SIPS Line Features
+Insert SSS Lines which contain contacts o Data -&gt;Insert HIPS/SIPS Line Features
  Select Lines with SSS contacts to insert
  Apply
 Export SSS Contacts to .000
-o Data -> Export -> S-57 Features to ISO 8211 (.000)
-o Use “Default” as Filter
-o Name .000 $CSYMB file
-o Intended Usage = Harbor (5)
+o Data -&gt; Export -&gt; S-57 Features to ISO 8211 (.000) o Use “Default” as Filter o Name .000 $CSYMB file o Intended Usage = Harbor (5)